etlbox/etlbox.website/hugo/content/docs/stream-connectors/text.md

 ### Using arrays

 Your input type could also be an array.
 If you define an array as input type, you can set the size of the array in the property `ArraySize`.
-Because the TextSource does the array initialization for you, this value will define the max number of elements accessable in the area.
+Because the TextSource does the array initialization for you, this value will define the max number of elements accessible in the area.
 The default is 10.

 ```C#
 TextSource<string[]> source = new TextSource<string[]>();